Victor-Palacios/DATASCIENCE_ANKI/HOW_TO_CONTRIBUTE.md

   >Or to download this add-on, please copy and paste the following code into Anki: 1788670778
 4. Create a GitHub account for yourself
 5. Clone this repository to your account

+6. Create a branch to hold your changes: Always branch out from `master` to work on your contribution.
+It's good practice to never work on the `master` branch.
-6. Open the "Learn Fundamentals of Data Science with Anki using Cloze Deletion and Image Occlusion" in Anki using Anki's import
+7. Open the "Learn Fundamentals of Data Science with Anki using Cloze Deletion and Image Occlusion" in Anki using Anki's import
   >It's a JSON file located in the 00_MASTER_Anki_JSON_file folder (I recommend using https://desktop.github.com to manipulate github without using the terminal)

-* The user creates or imports an Anki deck.
-* He makes some modification to it (i.e. to notes, deck settings, deck structure or note models).
-* Then the user can export the deck in JSON format (accompanied by media directory with media files used in that deck) and share it with other users.
-For example by creating GitHub repository with it.
-* Other people then can either modify JSON directly or import the deck to their instance of Anki and then make some modifications to it.
-* Original JSON then can be updated the with the changes, these people made (merging several changes together if necessary).
-* After that original user (and other people) can import updated deck to integrate these new changes into their collection.
+8. Try studying from the deck to get a feel for how the flashcards are made.
+9. Once you're comfortable with Anki, create your own deck using Create Deck (title it: New_Cards_Your_GitHub_UserName) if you want to add flashcards to this repository
+  >If you want to edit/correct/improve cards in the master deck, simply write which card(s) need(s) improvement in the Issues section of Github and I'll fix it.
+10. Export your new deck that you want to add to the master deck via Export in Anki and use the format "CrowdAnki JSON"
+11. Create a new folder in your clone repository titled "New_Cards_Your_GitHub_UserName"
+12. Add your new deck json file to your new folder.
+13. Sync and your done!
+  >I'll review the cards you want to add, then give feedback if anything needs to be changed.
+If there's no feedback needed, I'll just add your cards to the master deck.

 ## Pull Requests